dahlke/eklhad/web/data/blogs/2013-11-05-setting-up-a-raspberry-pi-web-server-using-node-express.md

 ## Installing Raspian

-The first thing that you're going to need to get going on your Pi is an operating system, and for this walkthrough I'm using Raspian, a popular Raspberry Pi specific flavour of Debian.
+The first thing that you're going to need to get going on your Pi is an operating system, and for this walkthrough I'm using Raspian, a popular Raspberry Pi specific flavor of Debian.
 To start, you'll need to [download the latest .zip version of Raspian](http://www.raspberrypi.org/downloads).
 Once you have the file, you'll want to unzip it, revealing the OS image.

 Now we need to write the file to the SD card, but before you do, enter the following command into a terminal window.